 Advocacy and Policy Work

-The effectiveness of PBI’s protective accompaniment is ensured by the network of supporters and political contacts through which we keep the international community aware of the security situation of the individuals, organisations and communities we accompany and lobby for political decision makers to use their influence on behalf of human rights defenders.
+The effectiveness of PBI’s protective accompaniment is ensured by the network of supporters and political contacts through which we keep the international community aware of the security situation of the individuals, organisations and communities we accompany and advocate for political decision makers to use their influence on behalf of human rights defenders.
 Our political networks provide an emergency support system for threatened defenders, opportunities for direct dialogue between human rights defenders and key decision makers, and channels through which PBI contributes to international debate on human rights issues.
 The advocacy of PBI country groups is crucial in raising the profile of PBI’s work and extending our support networks.

 Building political networks